theonemule/gphoto-webui/README.md

 sudo apt-get install motion wget

 2.)
-Create a ramdisk -- This step is optional, but it saves IO operations on the CD card and makes motion perform better.
+Create a ramdisk -- This step is optional, but it saves IO operations on the SD card and makes motion perform better.

 sudo mount -t tmpfs -o size=256m tmpfs /mnt/ramdisk

 Change the size your liking.
 256 megabytes is more than suffecient for this applicaiton though.

-Ifyou want to make the ramdisk mount at boot, add it to the fstab file.
+If you want to make the ramdisk mount at boot, add it to the fstab file.

 sudo nano /etc/fstab